Baby-Bitcoin/butterfly/README.md

 # 🦋 butterfly.js

-The smallest in-memory Node.js database software in the world.
+The smallest in-memory database software in the world.

 ## Features

-- Lightweight and fast in-memory database.
+- Lightweight and fast JSON in-memory database (2.8KB minified).
+- Works with JSON out of the box (100% JSON data structure support).
 - Persistent storage using NDJSON log files.
 - Support for multiple indexes.
 - CRUD operations and basic search capabilities.